 - Easy recipe with just a handful of ingredients

-- Great way to use up leftover corned beef and potatoes.
+- It's a great way to use up leftover corned beef and roasted potatoes.

 - Homemade hash is full of fresh ingredients - no canned hash here!

-- Potatoes - I love using baby potatoes for their creamy texture.
+- Potatoes: I love using baby potatoes because of their creamy texture.
 Both red and white varieties are delicious.
-Larger potatoes are fine too - just cut them into 1-inch pieces.
+For larger potatoes, cut them into 1-inch pieces.
+Leftover roasted potatoes also work well.

 See the recipe card for complete instructions and ingredient amounts.

-- Heat oil in the same skillet over medium heat.
-Add the peppers and onions, season with black pepper, and cook for 8-10 minutes until softened and starting to caramelize.
+Step 2: Heat oil in the same skillet over medium heat.
+Add the peppers and onions, season with black pepper, and cook for 8-10 minutes until softened and slightly caramelized.

 - Top with a poached or sunny-side-up egg for a hearty breakfast.